UpCloudLtd/upcloud-go-api/README.md

 * `UPCLOUD_GO_SDK_TEST_USER`
 * `UPCLOUD_GO_SDK_TEST_PASSWORD`

-To run the test suite, run `go test ./... -v -parallel 4`
+To run the test suite, run `go test ./... -v -parallel 4`.
+Be careful about which account you use for testing - all resources will be stopped and/or deleted by the test suite.

 ## License